 The hair extensions industry has since exploded.
 Now, it’s average consumers who are driving the market’s growth.

-Yet, it’s difficult to dig up hair extensions industry statistics and facts online.
+Yet, it’s difficult to dig up hair extension industry statistics and facts online.
 That’s why we created this guide.

 If you’re searching for the most up-to-date information about hair extensions, you’ve come to the right place.
-Browse our key takeaways below for the most important points from our research, or check out the table of contents to skip to the stats you’ve been searching for.
+Browse our key takeaways below for the most important points from our research.

 - 49% of women wear semi-permanent hair products and 40% use temporary clip-ins.